spicecodecli/spicecode/README.md

-# spicecode
-SpiceCode CLI - Making your code spicier every day
+# SpiceCode CLI - Making your code spicier every day

 ----------
 i will write a better tutorial later but for now basically just: